CLEED

 #Rochester Museum and Science Center @ROCrmsc to develop Regional #Green Infrastructure Showcase

 The new RMSC campus will feature areas to explore green infrastructure and sustainability, including rain gardens and interactive displays.
-The Environmental Facilities Corporation awarded $525,000 for the installation of a new porous pavement parking lot and bioretention areas on campus to decrease and treat stormwater runoff.
-The bioretention areas capture and filter stormwater runoff from roadways and parking lots and water several low-maintenance native species plants, many of which are adaptable to high volumes of water.
+The Environmental Facilities Corporation awarded $525,000 for the installation of a new porous pavement parking lot and bioretention areas on campus to decrease and treat .
+The areas capture and filter stormwater runoff from roadways and parking lots and water several low-maintenance native species plants, many of which are adaptable to high volumes of water.

 “We at the RMSC care deeply about our local watershed and are taking action to protect it by creating new landscape campus features,” said Kate Bennett, RMSC president.
 “One responsibility as the community’s museum is to demonstrate options that create a sustainable future for our region and our ecology.”